 Green Lantern followed the Flash’s speeding form, carrying Zatanna, now wearing her costume, in an energy bubble along with the Elongated Man.
 “Now that you’ve given me the approximate vibratory pattern of the energy trail, my ring can lock on it,” said Green Lantern.
 “Don’t push yourself so hard, kid!”

 The Flash smiled.
-“OK, Unca G.L.!
+“Okay, Unca G.L.!
 Seriously, I’m fine.
 My days of speed limits are over.”

 “The Force is strong in this one!” joked the Elongated Man.

 The Flash grinned.
 “Force of will, you mean?
 G.L.’s willpower is the only force I know about.”

 Zee laughed, “And here I was getting my Princess Leia hairdo ready!”